mantidproject/mantid/docs/source/algorithms/DirectILLCollectData-v1.rst

 Normalisation to monitor
 ^^^^^^^^^^^^^^^^^^^^^^^^

 If *Normalisation* is set to 'Normalisation Monitor', the monitor spectrum specified by the *Monitor* property is used for normalisation.
 A flat background is subtracted from the spectrum (no scaling applied), and it is integrated over the range specified by *ElasticPeakWidthInSigmas*.
 The monitor peak is found using :ref:`FindEPP <algm-FindEPP>`.
+If :ref:`FindEPP <algm-FindEPP>` fails to find a peak in the monitor spectrum, the entire monitor range is integrated.

 Flat background subtraction